Occult books about nature spirits and fairies

 Digitised text available to read online at hpb.narod.ru

 What makes this book especially interesting are the author's attempts to contact the consciousness of nature spirits and the information he was able to obtain from these contacts.
 The facts Geoffrey Hodson presents and the sane deductions he draws from these remarkable contacts are as far removed from the wishy-washy speculations and fantasies of New Age channelers as it is possible to get, and for this reason the book has great value for the occult student.
 Having said that, some of the author's statements, notably that made in chapter 8 wherein Hodson says that Francis Bacon was a reincarnation of St Alban, who later incarnated as the Comte de St. Germain and now dwells in the Carpathian mountains(!) under the name of the 'Master Rakcoczi' is sheer fantasy.
 We would add by way of explanation that Hodson worked closely with the notorious Theosophist 'Bishop' C. W. Leadbeater, whose addiction to paedophilia did much to wreck the Theosophical Society.
-It is the nonsensical notions propagated by Leadbeater about the 'Ascended Masters' (later embroidered by Alice Bailey and others) that sadly influenced Hodson's thinking in this and some of his later books.
+It is the nonsensical notions propagated by Leadbeater about the 'Ascended Masters' (later embroidered by other theosophists) that sadly influenced Hodson's thinking in this and some of his later books.

 The Kingdom of the Gods—by Geoffrey Hodson